 Thanks to the likes of Coleridge, Xanadu has come to be thought of as the ultimate pleasure palace in Western imagination.
 If this was the case when Marco Polo visited, it is certainly not the case today.

 The archaeological site of Xanadu officially opened to the public on 11 July 2011.
 While the Mongolian grasslands may have encroached upon the ruins, it is still an interesting place to visit.
 The better preserved sections of the extensive concentric walls surrounding the three components of the ancient capital have been stabilised, and boardwalks installed at some of the excavated buildings to enable public access.
 Given the expanse of the site, golf buggies are used to take visitors to the best features.
 More photographs of the site can be seen on two different pages of the China Daily English news website, click here and here (but do not forget to zoom in on Xanadu in the Google map below).

 Over 60,000 objects, many of which were recovered during excavations at Xanadu, reveal the ancient splendours of the Yuan Empire at the nearby Xanadu museum.
 This impressive collection of artefacts includes ceramics, bronze wares, carved jade sculptures, wooden weapons and ancient coins, and covers the various aspects of life and ritual of the Han Chinese and nomadic Mongolian peoples.
 One of many highlights of the museum is a detailed model of the historic city.
-For photographs and descriptions of each of the museum’s eight galleries, click here.

 Where is Xanadu, or Shàngdū?

 Shàngdū is north of the Great Wall on the plains of Inner Mongolia, some 350 kilometres north of Beijing, and 28 kilometres north west of the modern town of Dolon Nor.